Nandini2903/NEWS-WEBSITE/README.md

 2.npm (v6 or above) or Yarn

 ###### STEPS
-Indented code

 1.Clone the repository:
 git clone https://github.com/Nandini2903/News-Website.git
 cd News-Website

 2.Install dependencies:
 *If using npm:
 npm install
 *Or if using Yarn:
 yarn install

 3.Create a .env file in the root directory: